 Travel PackList

-I’m beginning with this one because it is the one I use longer in advance on my Mac to take notes on what to pack.
-You can create travel types, item categories, or specific lists to speed up later, just before departures.
-For instance, I have a list of “sailing”, an “on the road – tropical”, a “western weekend” and “Peru style” that combine hiking, beach, and warm and cold weather… in them, I created the following categories: “underwear”, “shoes”, “accessories”, “clothes”, “handy luggage” and “to do before leaving” … well, I’m the queen of lists, but ticking the boxes as I fill the backpack last minute greatly facilitates the departure and I love the departures!
+I’m starting with this one because it’s the one I’ve used the longest in advance on my Mac to take notes on what to pack.
+You can create travel types, item categories, or specific lists to speed up your process later, just before departure.
+For instance, I have a list of “sailing“, an “on the road – tropical”, a “western weekend” and “Peru style” that combine hiking, beach, and warm and cold weather… in them, I created the following categories: “underwear”, “shoes”, “accessories”, “clothes”, “handy luggage” and “to do before leaving” … well, I’m the queen of lists, but ticking the boxes as I fill the backpack last minute greatly facilitates the departure and I love the departures!

 XE Currency

-I use one of the apps most frequently, during the daydreaming part of the journey, while I plan it, and then once on-site to ensure what I’m spending.
+I use one of the apps most frequently during the daydreaming part of the journey, while planning it, and then once on-site to ensure what I’m spending.
 It updates automatically with the latest exchange rates, you can set your favourite currencies and convert them in a split second, and it also works offline.
 Useful!

 The app is free.
 To download it: XE Currency